cloudfoundry/exemplar-release/README.md

 - Include a description for every property whenever it is slightly likely that it would help with understanding.
 It can be easy for an operator to misinterpret a property and use it incorrectly.

-Here is an example of properly written description, from the [ATC job of Concourse](atc-spec-example)
+Here is an example of properly written description, from the [ATC job of Concourse][atc-spec-example]

 ```yaml
   external_url: